Stuycs-K/project03-final-10-chene-chend0-lina/PROPOSAL.md

 5. Finalize and upload recording, update final README.
 (1/17)

 (1/21) All projects due.
 Final commits 8am including links to your presentation.

+# Data structures and Algorithms
+We will be using structs to store the game data.
+Struct card_node and Struct deck are nodes and linked list respectively to hold card data and simulate cards following each other in a deck.We will also use a union semun to set semaphores.